 Each of the three additional days will be paid at each individual teacher's regular daily rate of pay.
-Teachers will be paid for these additional days on Friday, September 2, 2011.
+Teachers will be paid for these additional days on Friday, August 31, 2012.
 Teachers who do not attend these additional days will not be compensated for this additional work time and are not eligible to utilize accumulated leave on these days.

-Each of the additional one-hour blocks worked in accordance with this Memorandum of Understanding will be paid at each individual teacher's hourly rate of pay.
+The additional fifteen (15) minutes per day worked in accordance with this Memorandum of Understanding will be paid at each individual teacher's hourly rate of pay.
 Because this time is in addition to the teacher's regular work calendar and work schedule, the additional time worked will be reported in the pay period in which it is worked and payment will occur on the paycheck that corresponds to that pay period.
-Teachers utilizing leave on days that require the additional hour of work will not be compensated for this additional hour and such leave will be deducted at the standard 7.5 hours from the employees leave balance.
+Teachers utilizing leave will not be compensated for this additional fifteen (15) minutes and such leave will be deducted at the standard 7.5 hours from the employees leave balance.